tonyflo/videoflo/README.md

 A description of each configuration option follows.
 * `name` (required) The proper name of your YouTube channel
-* `path` (required) The subdirectory under `root_dir` where your video projects will exist during production
+* `path` (required) The subdirectory under `root_dir` where your video projects will exist
-* `timeline` (optional) The full path to a DaVinci Resolve timeline file that will act as a template for this channel's videos
+* `timeline` (optional) The full path to a DaVinci Resolve timeline file that will act as a template for this channel's videos.
+Your timeline might contain an intro or outro that you use across all videos on your channel.
+Starting in DaVinci Resolve 17, you can export a timeline by going to File > Export > Timeline.
 * `framerate` (required) The framerate that you export your videos
 * `width` (required) The width that you export your videos
 * `height` (required) The height that you export your videos

 ### Trello
-To maintain where each video project is in the video production workflow, videoflo integrate with the project management software [Trello](https://trello.com/tonyflorida/recommend), so you'll need a free account if you don't have one.
+To maintain where each video project is in the video production workflow, videoflo integrates with the project management software [Trello](https://trello.com/tonyflorida/recommend), so you'll need a free account if you don't have one.

 In Trello, create a board for your YouTube channel with the following lists:
 1. Script